ilios/user-guide/learner-groups/README.md

 After scrolling down past the members of "Anesthesia Sub 3", the Learners in the other sub-groups are available for selection to be added INTO "Anesthesia Sub 3".

-As highlighted below, the Learner "Tammy Howard" can be moved into "Anesthesia Simulator Group 03" by either clicking the green "+" or by clicking the check box to the left of her first name "Tammy" and then later by confirming the move.
+As highlighted below, the Learner "Tammy Howard" can be moved into "Anesthesia Sub 3" by either clicking the green "+" or by clicking the check box to the left of her first name "Tammy" and then later by confirming the move.

 ![select learner](../images/learner_group_README/select_learner.png)